PurpleShad0w/MonsterHunterStats/README.md

-# Monster Hunter Inventory Displayer - WIP
+# Monster Hunter Inventory Displayer - WORK IN PROGRESS
 Scripts that read Monster Hunter save files and display a unified inventory of all the player's possessions. <br/>
 Currently supports:
 - Monster Hunter 3 Ultimate